odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 composer install --no-dev --optimize-autoloader
 ```

 You don't have to run composer on your production server.
-Instread you should implement a [build pipeline](https://www.amazon.com/dp/B003YMNVC0) that creates
+Instead you should implement a [build pipeline](https://www.amazon.com/dp/B003YMNVC0) that creates
 an so called "artifact".
 An artifact is an ZIP file you can upload and deploy on your production server.
 [selective-php/artifact](https://github.com/selective-php/artifact) is a tool to build artifacts from your source code.